 - Privacy Impact Assessments (PIAs)

-While registering with data protection authorities is no longer required under the GDPR, the UK instituted mandatory fees for some data controllers.
-Note that staff administration is exempt from this requirement but there are limits to this exception (ex. it doesn’t apply to applicant data and may not apply to certain cross-border transfers).
+While registering with data protection authorities is not required, the UK instituted mandatory fees for some data controllers.
+Staff administration is exempt from this requirement but there are limits to this exception (ex. it doesn’t apply to applicant data and may not apply to certain cross-border transfers).
 Most employers choose to pay the small fee to the Information Commissioner’s Office.

 Additional information can be found below:

 HR Best Practices: Build in privacy considerations and risk assessments for all employee and candidate data collection processes.
 Follow the principles of “privacy by design” and “privacy by default.”
 The UK’s Information Commissioner’s Office (ICO’s) website provides a range of training materials including practical toolkits and training videos.